 I like to mulch the leaves into the mower bag, then spread them over my gardens as natural mulch, or just dump them into the compost bin.
 Leaves are like free money to gardeners, and have tons of benefits in the gardens.

 To make life even easier, you can simply use your mower to mulch the leaves right into the lawn, which is great for the grass too.

 2. Cut back irises – If you only have time to cut back one type of perennial plant this fall, make it your irises to avoid the dreaded iris borer.
-The iris borer moth lays it’s eggs on the foliage of the iris in the fall, where they will overwinter until spring.
+The adults lay eggs on the leaves in the fall, where they will overwinter.

 Cutting back the foliage will help remove the eggs, and protect your irises from being destroyed by the borer.
 Make sure you toss the cuttings into the trash, and not into your compost bin because the eggs could overwinter in there.

-To make the task much easier, I use either my hedge shears or my electric hedge trimmer to quickly cut down the foliage. (make sure your hedge shears are nice and sharp!)
+To make the task much easier, I use either my hedge shears or my electric hedge trimmer to quickly cut down the foliage.
 Then I put the plant waste into paper garden cleanup bags that I can take to the composting center.